 iv.)
 Amazon Fire TV – Did you know that you can pair your favorite pair of Bluetooth headphones with Fire TV stick or the Amazon Fire TV just by tinkling with the settings tab?
 Well, as soon as your headphones show up under the ‘Discovered Devices’ tray complete the pairing process and listen in to your favorite TV show in private.

-2. Approach Two – Via Gaming Consoles
+2. Method Two – Via Gaming Consoles

 Gaming consoles too can be used to bring the wireless audio experience to life.
 And although you might need wired headphones to get the job done, it is still better than nothing.